 Because there are so many different types of filters on the market, it’s vital to remember that not all filter replacement schedules are the same.

-Depressurize the device by turning off the water and turning off the compressor.
+Depressurize the device by turning off the water flow and turning off the compressor.
 This step is critical for removing the housings.

 As indicated in the video, loosen each cartridge with your cartridge removal tool.